vitiral/wake/design/purpose.md

 # REQ-arch

-buildnet is architected upon the following pillars:
+wake is architected upon the following pillars:

 - `jsonnet` is the configuration language.
-All behavior from a user's perspective can be imported through the `buildnet.libsonnet` entry point.
+All behavior from a user's perspective can be imported through the `wake.libsonnet` entry point.
   All configurations are representable in JSON.
 - `wasm` is the sandboxing and execution model.
 All wasm is executed in a sandbox.